 The duck has become the unofficial mascot of the computer science lab.
 The ducks come from the concept of "rubberduck debugging," a problem-solving technique in coding.
 More importantly our rubberducks, serve to keep the classroom fun, light-hearted, and community-focused.

 About Mr. Schenk

-Mr. Alex Schenk enters his sixth year as a lead STEM teacher at Collegiate School of Medicine and Bioscience.
-As the founding teacher of the computer science program, Mr. Schenk has overseen growth in computer science from 30 students in 2016 to a projected 160 students in 2020.
+Mr. Alex Schenk enters his seventh year as a lead STEM teacher at Collegiate School of Medicine and Bioscience.
+As the founding teacher of the computer science program, Mr. Schenk has overseen growth in computer science from 30 students in 2016 to over 120 students in 2021-2022.
 He has developed an innovative 3-year computer science sequence that now includes two AP-level computer science courses.

 In his free time, Mr. Schenk enjoys being active, and loves to run, bike, and travel.
 Mr. Schenk received his Bachelor of Arts Degree in Secondary Education and Mathematics from Saint Louis University and his Master of Arts in Educational Technology from Lindenwood University.

 Current Courses 2021-2022

 - Coding 1